Yasmani Grandal Player Props: White Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 14th in the league.
+- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in the league.

-- The Dodgers' 4.45 team ERA ranks 19th across all MLB pitching staffs.
+- The Dodgers have the 21st-ranked team ERA across all league pitching staffs (4.50).

-- Dodgers pitchers combine to allow 81 total home runs at a rate of 1.2 per game (to rank 21st in baseball).
+- Dodgers pitchers combine to surrender 84 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- The left-hander last pitched on Thursday against the Cincinnati Reds, when he threw seven scoreless innings while giving up five hits.
+- The right-hander last appeared in relief on Friday, when he threw four innings against the Philadelphia Phillies, allowing four earned runs while giving up seven hits.

+- The 26-year-old has an 8.28 ERA and 8.3 strikeouts per nine innings in six games this season, while giving up a batting average of .305 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.